lcrodrigues0/polka-halfsiphash/article/tcc1.typ

 The plan, as per the repository name implies, is to implement a non-reversible hash function, SipHash, more specifically, HalfSipHash@siphash, to be used instead of the CRC32.
 This would make the system more secure, since CRC32 is a well-known as a checksum function that can be easily reversed@reversingCRC.
 Also, a proper data compression method for adding exit port and `node_id` into the checksum field is needed, since the current method is not optimal due to data loss.

-In the future, it should into PathSec@pathsec, and to do so the ingress edge needs to report the generated `key`, and the egress edge will report the final checksum directly to a blockchain, for auditability and accessibility.
+In the future, it should be integrated into PathSec@pathsec, and to do so the ingress edge needs to report the generated `key`, and the egress edge will report the final checksum directly to a blockchain, for auditability and accessibility.
 Having it directly report to a blockchain instead of a third party circumvents trust issues.

 An interesting work can be done to use some sort of rotating key architecture to detect replay attacks.
 This is a hard problem, since the key must be rotated in a way that the attacker cannot predict, and the key must be shared between the nodes in a secure, atomic way to prevent the network to enter an irrecoverable state.